ankowals/saf/README.md

 This gives tester a chance to discover new steps in the library by looking into it html documentation.

 Please use StepCore module for template management/compariosn, to attach file to the report etc.

 Please use FileCore module for any operation that shall be done on files.

 Please use ExecutorCore module for any commands that shall be executed on the local host.

 Please use SqlCore for any command that shall be executed in the dB under test.

 Please use PageCore for any action that shall be done on the web page.

 Please use Macro for macro evaluations.

 Please use Storage to read/write new values to the storage.

 Please use scenarioCtx to pass objects between step defs.

 Please use PdfCore module for pdf manipulation.

 Please use SshCore module for ssh/scp/sftp execution.

 Please use WinRmCore module for winrm execution.

-Please use WinRSCore module for remote windows management via winRS client Please use CloudDriectoreCore module for virtual machine management via vmware cloud director Please use WiniumCore module for any action that shall be done in a windows application written for win8 and below (windows 10 sdk is supported by appium)
+Please use WinRSCore module for remote windows management via winRS client

+Please use CloudDriectoreCore module for virtual machine management via vmware cloud director

+Please use WiniumCore module for any action that shall be done in a windows application written for win8 and below (although windows 10 sdk is supported by winium it maybe better to use appium)

 It is also possible to write test data into a file.
 In this way it can be read later on and used during other test execution.
 Even though this creates dependecies between tests it maybe useful some times.
 Please consider following example we run a long lasting test.
 Action that has to be trigger takes 10 minutes to execute.
 In this case there is no point to wait for its results.
 Instead it maybe desired to divide the test into 2 parts (feature files).
 One will be called to trigger the action.
 Second one can contain validation steps.
 Second feature can be executed few minutes later and in the meantime other test can run.